Is there anything more comforting during fall than a bowl of butternut squash soup? I don’t think so!

 - Roast the lentils: When the squash has 20 minutes left, add the pan of lentils to the middle oven rack.
 Roast for 15 minutes.
 If the lentils have not crisped up, shake the pan to toss and roast for 5 more minutes until crispy but not rock hard.

 - Meanwhile, cook the aromatics.
-Heat 2 TBSP of the olive oil in the saucepan used earlier over medium-high heat.
+Heat 2 TBSP olive oil in the saucepan used earlier over medium-high.
 Once hot, add the onions and season with a pinch of salt.
 Cook for about 7 minutes, or until softened and turning color.
 Add the garlic and cook for another 2 minutes, stirring frequently.
 Add the Spice Mix and stir for 30 seconds.
 Pour in 3 cups (720 mL) broth, scraping up any browned bits.
 Simmer for 5 minutes, then remove from the heat.

-- Blend the soup.
-When the squash is done, peel off the skin with your hands.
-Transfer flesh to a stand blender.
-See Note 3 if you don't have a stand blender.
-Pour in the onion-broth mixture, the Cashew Cream or coconut milk, and 1 teaspoon kosher salt, and 1/2 tsp red wine vinegar (or lemon juice).
+- When the squash is done, peel off the skin with your hands.
+Transfer flesh to a 64 oz / 2L stand blender.
+See Note 3 if you don't have a blender or if yours is smaller.
+Pour in the onion-broth mixture, the coconut milk or Cashew Cream if using, 1 teaspoon kosher salt, and 1/2 tsp red wine vinegar (or lemon juice).
 Remove the center cap and cover with a dish towel to allow steam to vent.
-Blend a few minutes until the soup is smooth, creamy, and warmed through.
-If the soup is too thick, add more broth or water.
+Blend until smooth, creamy, and warmed through.
+If too thick, add more broth or water.
 Taste, adding salt/pepper or vinegar to taste.

 - Pour soup into bowls, top with crispy lentils, and chopped herbs, if using.
 Drizzle on a bit of good olive oil and sprinkle with a pinch of flaky salt; serve toast alongside the soup.